 1 TBS Fresh Lemon Juice

-- Soak items in the buttermilk recipe for up to 24 hours, rinse twice, then launder as usual.
+- Immerse articles in the mixture for up to 24 hours then launder as usual.

 Biz & Oxyclean – #4

 1 Scoop* Oxyclean

 - Submerse for up to 48 hours, launder as usual.